hwangtamu/userstudy/Design.md

     18.5% substitution,
     13.5% transposition.

-    Suppose there are 80% errors are typos and 20% errors are misspellings, the overall distribution should be:
+    Suppose there are 80% errors that are typos and 20% errors are misspellings, the overall distribution should be:

     29.6% omission,